Royal Horse Guards: Waterloo

 One historical record that emerges is the perfunctory effectiveness of the surgery on the battlefield of Waterloo.
 For example, only six of the wounded fifty Blues actually died.
 They lost 44 killed.
 Some reported barbarism by the French upon prisoners.
 Waterloo proved the Guards were fit for active service....when we was about two hundred yards from the French lines a cannon ball came and took off my horses leg so I dismounted but looking around I saw a horse that somebody had been killed off so I soon got another.
 So we continued in that state until night the Prussians came up and began to work and the French began to run and a happy sight it was.

 Trumpeter Tom Evans who had saved General Robert Hill's life, retired to start a pub in Old Windsor, called the Oxford Blue.
 The Cavalry left Brussels and rode on to Paris.

 On 22 June 1815, Napoleon abdicated having lost the support of the Assembly.
 All was lost for the Emperor.
-Grouchy's corps was still intact, and Marshall Davout in Paris was willing to fight on, but France was beaten.
+Marshal Grouchy's corps was still intact, and Marshal Davout in Paris was willing to fight on, but France was beaten.
 The Household Brigade reached Boissy, a town already looted by the Prussians, only 12 miles from Paris, and the war was already over.

 Until early 1816, the British were an army of occupation on French soil.
 They took time to recover, and restock the regiments, recruit more men, and promote survivors.
 The Blues returned to the barracks at Windsor.
 The decisive point for the Cavalry at Waterloo came when the Household and Union Brigades had charged d'Erlon's Corps, making the cavalry brigades national heroes for a few years afterwards.
-On Lady Day, 25 March 1816, a medal was struck for "Waterloo men", the first to be so since Battle of Dunbar in 1651.
+On Lady Day, 25 March 1816, a medal was struck for "Waterloo men", the first to be so since Battle of Dunbar in 1650.
 It started a Victorian tradition rewarding gallantry, bravery and valorous conduct has remained to this day, through a system of medal awards as commemoration.